Recompete Contracts: Why Program Managers Are Critical for Success

-How much does your projected revenue depend on a program manager winning a recompete?
+How much does your projected revenue depend on winning a recompete government contract?
 In the past, incumbents had a high probability of win (PWin) unless they were underperforming or had lost favor.
-No BD effort was required by the PM.
+Not much business development effort was required.

 Simply perform well on the contract, be a trusted resource, write a compliant proposal, and a win was virtually guaranteed.